tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 * `chargeDescription`: a mandatory free text description, like "Transport costs".
 * `quantity`: the mandatory quantity of this charge line.
 * `price`: the mandatory price of this charge line.
   * `priceInTransactionCurrency`: the mandatory price in the transaction currency of the supplier, like `CNY` in China.
     * `value`: the price value has a decimal `1234.56` format with any number of digits.
     * `currencyIso`: the 3-letter currency code according to ISO 4217, like `EUR`, `USD` and `CNY`.
   * `priceInBaseCurrency`: the optional price in your base currency, like `EUR` in the EU.
     * `value`: the price value has a decimal `1234.56` format with any number of digits.
     * `currencyIso`: the 3-letter currency code according to ISO 4217, like `EUR`.
 * `priceUnitOfMeasureIso`: the 3-letter price unit according to ISO 80000-1 which applies to the charge line price.

 {% hint style="warning" %}
-The simple variant, where charge lines are spread over multiple order lines having the same item number and each only one charge line, is not supported.
+The single delivery variant, where charge lines are spread over multiple order lines having the same item number and each only one charge line, is not supported.
 Send a support request if you need it.
 {% endhint %}

 ### Other line fields

 * `description`: a free format additional description of this line
 * `terms`: the line terms as agreed with your supplier
   * `contractNumber`: the agreed framework contract number
   * `contractPosition`: the related position within the framework contract
 * `projectNumber`: Your project number reference
 * `productionNumber`:  Your production number reference
 * `salesOrderNumber`:  Your sales order reference \(not be confused with the supplier sales order number\)